Civil Rights and Equal Protection for Race, Gender, and Disability

 - How would you provide girls with more opportunities to play sports in school?

-- State Your View: Should girls, boys, and transgender students compete against one another in school athletic events?
+- State Your View: Should girls, boys, and/or transgender students compete against one another in school athletic events?

 - For background, review Issues Related to Girls and Boys Competing with and Against Each Other in Sports and Physical Activity Settings by the Women's Sports Foundation.